 All new and continuing students are required to have health insurance.
 Under this requirement, students must either purchase a Church Pension Group health insurance plan or provide documentation of enrollment in a comparable United States-domiciled plan.

-Courses at Austin Presbyterian Theological Seminary & Austin Graduate School of Theology No charge for full-time students [see note 2]
+Courses at Austin Presbyterian Theological Seminary No charge for full-time students [see note 2]

 Miscellaneous Fees